Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Abstract

 \section{Abstract}

-We study the problem of computing the triplet distance between two rooted unordered trees with $n$ labeled leafs.
-Introduced by Dobson 1975, the triplet distance is the number of leaf triples that induce different topologies in the two trees.
-The current theoretically best algorithm is an $\mathrm{O}(n \log n)$ time algorithm by Brodal \textit{et al.} (SODA 2013).
-Recently Jansson \textit{et al.} proposed a new algorithm that, while slower in theory, requiring $\mathrm{O}(n \log^3 n)$ time, in practice it outperforms the theoretically faster $\mathrm{O}(n \log n)$ algorithm.
-Both algorithms do not scale to external memory.
+We consider the problem of computing the triplet distance between two rooted unordered trees with~$n$ labeled leaves.
+Introduced by Dobson in 1975, the triplet distance is the number of leaf triples that induce different topologies in the two trees.
+The current theoretically fastest algorithm is an~$\mathrm{O}(n \log n)$ algorithm by Brodal~\ietal~(SODA 2013).
+Recently Jansson and Rajaby proposed a new algorithm that, while slower in theory, requiring~$\mathrm{O}(n \log^3 n)$ time, in practice it outperforms the theoretically faster $\mathrm{O}(n \log n)$ algorithm.
+Both algorithms do not scale to~external~memory.

 We present two cache oblivious algorithms that combine the best of both worlds.
-The first algorithm is for the case when the two input trees are binary trees and the second a generalized algorithm for two input trees of arbitrary degree.
+The first algorithm is for the case when the two input trees are binary trees, and the second is a generalized algorithm for two input trees of arbitrary degree.
 Analyzed in the RAM model, both algorithms require $\mathrm{O}(n \log n)$ time, and in the cache oblivious model $\mathrm{O}(\frac{n}{B} \log_{2} \frac{n}{M})$ I/Os.
 Their relative simplicity and the fact that they scale to external memory makes them achieve the best practical performance.
-We note that these are the first algorithms that scale to external memory, both in theory and practice, for this problem.
+We note that these are the first algorithms that scale to external memory, both in theory and in practice, for this problem.